kyrylo/pry-theme/README.md

 ### Theme files

 Theme file is a valid YAML file, which has `.prytheme` extension (for example, `beautiful.prytheme`).
-Pry Theme ships only with two themes: `pry-classic` and `pry-modern`.
 In order to set up the desired theme, add the following line into your `.pryrc`:

     Pry.config.theme = "theme-name"